All Episodes

 I didn't mean to make you nervous.

-I I know I've I've been in your shoes.
+I know I've been in your shoes.

 And there it is.

-And you freeze up, you choke.
+And you freeze up.

 I know, I did.

-But why we're patient and tolerant.
+But that's why we're patient and tongue.

 Exactly right.

-We have in the past in America done bombing in the Middle East.
+We have, in the past, in America, done bombing in the Middle East.

-And the media in this country could not wait to put on the six o'clock news, six thirty news, the co collateral damage of people who were injured by that bombing.
+And the media in this country could not wait to put on the 6 o'clock news, 6.30 news, the collateral damage of people who were injured by that bombing.

-I have yet, with twenty-eight or more bombing raids done by the Russians in the last couple of days, I have yet to see any footage of any collateral damage done by the Russians.
+I have yet, with 28 or more bombing raids done by the Russians in the last couple of days, I have yet to see any footage of any collateral damage done by the Russians.

 You know, this is an excellent point.

-Do you know when that began?
+Your collateral damage, do you know when that began?

 You know what?